bmkishor17-cloud/Sudoku-Master/README.md

 # Sudoku-Master
-This is my first rrpository
+This is my first repository